 As telemedicine gains momentum, many technology companies have created telemedicine apps to facilitate patient-physician consultations.
-Some of the best telemedicine apps of 2019 include:
+Some of the best telemedicine apps include:

 Whether you’re looking to establish your own practice or are looking for supplemental income, exploring a career in telehealth might be a perfect move.
 The good thing about practicing telemedicine is that the pay isn’t usually affected by where the physician resides, but by where they are licensed.
 As such, physicians are advised to get licensed in as many states as possible.

 Jack is a Creighton University graduate and former advertising creative who has written extensively about topics in personal finance, employee benefits, and technology.
 You can find Jack's writing on Calendar.com, StartupNation, and Muck Rack.